Palash2105/Move_turtle_in_ROS/README.md

 Just copy turtle_sim  into your catkin_ws/src folder and run the following commands into the terminal.

+## Steps to follow
 First of all start the ROSMaster node

+### roscore

+Launch the Turtlesim simulation

+### rosrun  turtlesim turtlesim_node

+Run the rosnode on turtlesim

+### rosrun turtle_sim move_straight.py a b
+Change a and b by any value. a and b represents the linear and angular velocity given to turtle respectively.